19hours/sg-statutes/Acts/Residential Property Act.md

 14\.—(1) Notwithstanding anything in any written law, a Singapore company shall not become a foreign company unless —

-(a) in the case of a Singapore company which owns any residential property that is not non-restricted residential property, it has obtained the prior approval of the Minister to become a converted foreign company pursuant to section 26; or
+(a) in the case of a Singapore company which owns any residential property that is not non-restricted residential property, it has obtained the prior approval of the Controller to become a converted foreign company pursuant to section 26; or

+[35/2010 wef 17/01/2011]

 (b) in the case of a Singapore company which claims that it does not own any residential property apart from non-restricted residential property, it has obtained the prior approval of the Controller under subsection (2) to become a foreign company.